ankane/kms_encrypted/README.md

 KMS_KEY_ID=insecure-test-key
 ```

-In a Rails application, you can also create `config/initializers/kms_encrypted.rb` with: [master]
+In a Rails application, you can also create `config/initializers/kms_encrypted.rb` with:

 ```ruby
 KmsEncrypted.key_id = Rails.env.test? ? "insecure-test-key" : ENV["KMS_KEY_ID"]